 How to Identify Tick Bites

 Ticks aren’t like bugs that bite you and then fly away or scoot off.
 When one gets on your body, it sets up camp.
 It finds a place to eat, then burrows its head into your skin and starts feeding.
-And it’ll stay there for several days.
+And it will stay there for several days.

 Most likely, you won’t feel anything because the bite doesn’t hurt, and it isn’t usually itchy.
 Because ticks are often very small, you might not see it either.
 At first, it might just look like a fleck of dirt.
 As it feeds though, it swells up and can be easier to find.

 You might get a small red bump where the tick bites you.
 Some people’s bodies react to ticks with 1 to 2 inches of redness around the bite.
 That red area won’t get any bigger, unless it’s really a rash, which is a sign of disease.